William Wood (screenwriter)

 William Wood is an American screenwriter.
-Along with Mel Goldberg, he wrote for the 1964 film The Lively Set, starring James Darren, Pamela Tiffin, Doug McClure and Joanie Summers.
-He also wrote for television programs including Mission: Impossible, Cimarron City, Room 222, Here Come the Brides, Ben Casey, The Fugitive, The Mod Squad, Dan August and The Greatest Show on Earth.
+Along with Mel Goldberg, he co-wrote the 1964 film The Lively Set, starring James Darren, Pamela Tiffin, Doug McClure and Joanie Summers.
+Aside from his work on The Lively Set, he wrote for the television programs including Mission: Impossible, Cimarron City, Room 222, Here Come the Brides, Ben Casey, The Fugitive, The Mod Squad, Dan August and The Greatest Show on Earth.